 THE BENEFITS OF LIVESTOCK TRACKING AND MONITORING

-As all farmers know, livestock monitoring has benefits beyond simply knowing where assets are.
+As all farmers know, livestock monitoring and the ability to keep track of cattle has benefits beyond simply knowing where assets are.
 Additional advantages are the following:

 The first and most obvious benefit of GPS livestock monitoring is around security.
 By creating geo-fenced areas, farmers can tell the moment their cattle leave the perimeter of their farms.
 Livestock rustling has surged since the outbreak of the Coronavirus pandemic, totalling £3 million in losses as of April 2020.